Chart Color Schemes

 Wyreema has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No local infrastructure changes or major projects have been identified by AreaSearch that are likely to impact the area.
-Key projects include South Street Industrial Precinct, Herries Range Wind Farm, Walking Network Plans - Pittsworth / Westbrook, and Clifford Park Special School - Relocation of Denise Kable Centre.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified zero projects that may impact this area.
+Notable projects include South Street Industrial Precinct, Herries Range Wind Farm, Walking Network Plans - Pittsworth / Westbrook, and Clifford Park Special School - Relocation of Denise Kable Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.